 BHS 610.
 Clinical Application and Simulation.
-2 hours.
+1 hour.

 This will be a capstone course to provoke critical thinking about the effects of disease at various levels of organization on multiple organ systems.
 The integration of content throughout the program will be stressed.
-Activities will include small-group case studies, simulation, and patient interactions.
+Activities will include small-group case studies, simulation, patient interactions.

 BHS 690.
 Capstone: Integrating Basic and Clinical Sciences.
-4 hour.
+4 hours.